 3. Now, add in the ingredients you prepared earlier - the herbs, garlic, and sun-dried tomatoes.
 Stir together to combine.

-4. Now you are ready to add the mozzarella balls.
+4. Now you are ready to add the mozzarella balls to the marinade.
 Drain them well first, then add them to the bowl.
-Stir them together with the marinade ingredients so everything is well mixed.
+Gently mix everything together.
 Stir gently so as not to break up the soft mozzarella balls.

 5. Once everything is mixed together, smooth out the balls so most of them are submerged in the liquid.
 Cover the bowl and place it in the fridge to marinate for at least one hour.